Skip to Content

 Consequently, you can manage maritime hazards at public beaches.
 Hopefully, these innovations will lead to safer solutions for people and animals.

-Do All Sharks Pose a Threat to Humans?
+Are All Sharks a Threat to Humans?

 The Final Say on Shark Attacks in Virginia